 My first trip to a foreign country was to France.
-I’ve been studying in French language school for five years which was the other reason why I felt so special about everything French.
+I’ve been studying at French language school for five years which was the other reason why I felt so special about everything French.
 Looking back to these days, I realize how many things have changed.
 In the end of the 90s and in the beginning of the new Millenium, Bulgaria was a country very different from now.
 The opportunities to travel weren’t so many comparing them with nowadays.

 I grew up with the stories which my father told me about his travels around the world.
 When from the school came the proposal to travel around France and to take part in exchange programs my family was total in.
-I was only 15 years old and this trips gave me such new perspective to life.
+I was only 15 years old and this trips gave me such new perspective on life.
 Since then I have never stopped dreaming about traveling the world and opening my mind.

 When I’ve heard about Orthez for the first time it sounds like the most wonderful place in the world.
 There is something mystical in its name, don’t you think?
 I have such a beautiful memories walking around the historical sites… For those of you interested to learn something more about the history and the traditions of the French Provinces, Orthez is a must.
 The town is located in South-West France within the Nouvelle-Aquitaine region.
 The history of Orthez is following back in the 12th century when it’s a capital of the Béarn.
 The Gave de Pau river is crossing the town splitting a long list of churches, cathedrals, and castles from medieval times.
 If you are hungry do not miss to try the French ham “jambon” prepared by a special recipe for which the town is also known.